 - Quantitative information about the use of the spatial datasets exists only for those datasets for which are developed network services.
-NSDI subjects which have developed such services for their datasets are State Geodetic Administration, Ministry of Environmental Protection and Energy, Croatian Highways, Ministry of Construction and Physical planning, City of Zagreb, Croatian Forest, Croatian Water and PSP.
+NSDI subjects that have developed such services for their datasets are State Geodetic Administration, Ministry of Environmental Protection and Energy, Croatian Highways, Ministry of Construction and Physical Planning, City of Zagreb, Croatian Forest, Croatian Water, and PSP.
 All of the data regarding the usage of network services and data they serve are annually reported in Monitoring reports.
 The most used network services are State Geodetic Administration's Digital orthophoto, Topographic Map 1: 25 000 and Cadastral parcels and Cadastral municipalities. - The view services of the State Geodetic Administration are annually requested 100 000 000 times through its geoportal.
-Gazeeter of Geographical Names is annually downloaded 4000 times. - The view and download services of the Ministry of Environmental Protection and Energy are annually requested approx. 8000 times. - The view services of the Ministry of Construction and Physical planning are annually requested from 1500-10000 times depending on the county which data they provide. - NCP has encouraged NSDI subjects to implement their own metadata catalogues based on NSDI Metadata Specification and now NSDI geoportal is harvesting two such catalogues from Ministry of Environmental Protection and Energy and Croatian Bureau of Statistics. - The use of the infrastructure for spatial information has grown a lot in the past three years which can be seen in the development of many geoportal and metadata catalogues. - NSDI is also used in education in the Republic of Croatia.
-A research made on several high schools and universities in Croatia showed that NSDI is used for educational purposes in at least 2 faculties and 1 high school. - Communication Plan of National Spatial Data Infrastructure was written in December 2018 and its goal is to define the best methods for communication with different stakeholders including the general public and further raise the awareness on benefits of spatial data infrastructure.
+Gazetteer of Geographical Names is annually downloaded 4000 times. - The view and download services of the Ministry of Environmental Protection and Energy are annually requested approx. 8000 times. - The view services of the Ministry of Construction and Physical planning are annually requested from 1500-10000 times depending on the county which data they provide. - NCP has encouraged NSDI subjects to implement their own metadata catalogues based on NSDI Metadata Specification and now NSDI geoportal is harvesting two such catalogues from the Ministry of Environmental Protection and Energy and Croatian Bureau of Statistics. - The use of the infrastructure for spatial information has grown a lot in the past three years which can be seen in the development of many geoportal and metadata catalogues. - NSDI is also used in education in the Republic of Croatia.
+Research made on several high schools and universities in Croatia showed that NSDI is used for educational purposes in at least 3 faculties and 1 high school. - Communication Plan of National Spatial Data Infrastructure was written in December 2018 and its goal is to define the best methods for communication with different stakeholders including the general public and further raise the awareness on benefits of spatial data infrastructure. - State Geodetic Administration has signed the grant agreement for the project "Strengthening Capacities for the Establishment of the National Spatial Data Infrastructure".
+The project is co-financed by the European Social Fund from the Priority Axis 4, Operational Program Effective Human Resources 2014-2020, Investment Priority 11.i., Specific goal 11.i.1.
+The main goal of the project is to strengthen the existing NSDI capacities at the National Contact Point and local promoters, as well as raising NSDI knowledge at the local, regional and national levels thus resulting in the increase of the number of NSDI subjects.